jonnor/machinehearing/europython2021/presentation.md

 > return the timestamps (start, end) </br>
 > for each event class

+One of many common tasks in Audio Machine Learning

+Other examples of tasks are Audio Classification, and Audio Tagging

+In Classification there is only a single class label as output.
+No timing information In Tagging one allows multiple classes.
+But also no timing information.
+Event Detection gives a series of time-stamps as output

 Also known as: Acoustic Event Detection or Audio Event Detection (AED)

 ::: notes